 Punching roads and utility corridors through this intact area will lead to a cascading series of ecological and social impacts.
 We know that roads lead to more roads, and more activity in the forest, from mineral exploration to motorized recreation.
 For caribou and other wildlife, more roads also mean more access for predators, and more threats from humans, a recipe that has led to the disappearance of these animals in areas further south.
 Habitat changes brought about by forestry and mining will also affect wildlife survival.

-The far north also includes five of Canada’s few remaining undammed watersheds – a very rare commodity among the heavily dammed rivers of North America.
+The Ontario Northern Boreal also includes five of Canada’s few remaining undammed watersheds – a very rare commodity among the heavily dammed rivers of North America.
 Changes to aquatic habitat brought about by hydroelectric projects or road crossings could have big impacts on the more than 50 freshwater fish species found in the thousands of lakes and rivers that make this area as much water as land.

 On top of all this, climate change is happening fastest at northern latitudes, meaning wildlife are already seeing disruption ranging from more intense fires to warmer waters.

 What we are doing and whyTo protect the integrity of this globally important area, we need to look at the big picture of how and where to accommodate resource development while sustaining the wild character of the region.

 We are advocating approaches such as Regional Strategic Assessments that can be used to better understand the combined impact of roads, forestry, mines, and climate change on the region before we make decisions about individual development projects.

 We are also working with Indigenous communities to develop knowledge by supporting community-based monitoring programs and co-developing research studies.